ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 --- abstract

-Distributed computing is a tool that service providers can use to achieve better service response time and optimized energy consumption.
+Distributed computing is a computing pattern that service providers can follow and use to achieve better service response time and optimized energy consumption.
-In such a distributed computing environment, providing services by utilizing computing resources hosted in various computing facilities aids support of services such as computationally intensive and delay sensitive services.
-Ideally, compute services are balanced across servers and network resources to enable higher throughput and lower response times.
+In such a distributed computing environment, compute intensive and delay sensitive services can be improved by utilizing computing resources hosted in various computing facilities.
+Ideally, compute services are balanced across servers and network resources to enable higher throughput and lower response time.
 To achieve this, the choice of server and network resources should consider metrics that are oriented towards compute capabilities and resources instead of simply dispatching the service requests in a static way or optimizing solely on connectivity metrics.